yurichen17/yurichen17.github.io/index.md

 1. Item three
 1. Item four
 -->
+## Classes I'm taking this semester at the University of Michigan
+- EECS 370 - Intro to Computer Organization
+- EECS 442 - Computer Vision (one of my favorite classes so far!)
+- ARTDES 125 - Studio 4D
+- ARTDES 105 - Drawing Visualization

 ## Here are some coding projects I've worked on

 - Created a game on Unity from scratch.
 It plays similar to Minesweeper but it's only a 5x5 grid and it tells you how many bombs are in each row and column.